Gen3 - Data Analysis

 jovyan@jupyter-user:~$ mv *.gz files

-3. Working with the proxy and whitelists
+3. Working with the proxy and allow lists

 Working with the Proxy